 The James Farm and Museum – Kearney, Missouri

-After Frank James died, Robert Franklin, his son, kept the house fairly intact, but by 1978 it had fallen into disrepair and was quickly being overtaken by the elements.
-Clay County, Missouri purchased the home from Jesse’s grandchildren and the restoration work was begun.
-By the next summer, visitors were once again going through the farm.
+After Frank James died, Robert Franklin, his son, kept the house reasonably intact, but by 1978 it had fallen into disrepair and was quickly being overtaken by the elements.
+Clay County, Missouri, purchased the home from Jesse’s grandchildren, and the restoration work was begun.
+By the following summer, visitors were once again going through the farm.

-Guided tours of the house leave every half-hour from the nearby visitors’ center, itself a mini museum with artifacts and mementos, including family photographs, Jesse James’ last pair of boots, his last cartridge belt and bridle, and the feather duster he was supposedly holding when he was killed.
+Guided tours of the house leave every half-hour from the nearby visitors’ center, itself a mini-museum with artifacts and mementos, including family photographs, Jesse James’ last pair of boots, his last cartridge belt, a harness, and the feather duster he was supposedly holding when he was killed.
 A short film offers a quick introduction to the James brothers and their gang.